-Khai Look Khoey are blistered hard-boiled eggs served with addicting spicy tamarind sauce.
+Khai Look Khoey or known as son-in-law eggs are blistered hard-boiled eggs served with addicting spicy tamarind sauce.
 This is one of my favorite easy recipes that I made often.

-Hard-boiled eggs are blistered in hot oil until golden brown all over and then smothered in sweet, spicy, tangy tamarind sauce.
+Basically it is a hard-boiled eggs blistered in hot oil until golden brown all over and then smothered in sweet, spicy, tangy tamarind sauce.
 In case you have never used tamarinds before, they are very commonly used in cooking in Southeast Asia.
 My mom used to buy a whole box of sweet tamarinds before Chinese New Year (that’s the only time they are available at our hometown) for snacking.
 They are naturally sweet and fragrant.
 The tartness derives from tamarind is different than that of vinegar.
 It has that mild fragrant sweet aroma.
 I love it.

 Some people will deep fry the eggs, but just pan frying it with some oil will achieve the same blistered crunchy eggs too.

-Khai Look Khoey (Thai Eggs with Tamarind Sauce)
+Khai Look Khoey (Son-in-law eggs/Thai Eggs with Tamarind Sauce)

 - 6 large eggs